chenhsong/chenhsong.github.io/iChen/doc/cpp_integration_api_reference.md

 ### Usage

-Messages can be sent from the iChen® 4.0 Server, usually in response to a message sent from the controller to the server.
+Messages can be sent from the iChen® Server 4 instance, usually in response to a message sent from the controller to the server.